christynatalia/CompArch-FinalProject/README.md

 python server.py
 ```

 4. After the server is running, you can run the client on the other terminals.
-You can run more than one instance of client at one time (maximum number of clients is 5)
+You can run up to five instance of clients.
 ```bash
 python client.py
 ```